svc333/overview/glossary/glossary.md

 Within an enterprise billing unit, a consolidation of credit from all sources, including subscriptions and promotions, that is shared among accounts.
 See also [billing unit](/docs/overview?topic=overview-glossary#x9308099).

+### crypto unit
+{: #x9860404}

+A single unit that represents a hardware security module and the corresponding software stack that is dedicated to the hardware security module for cryptography.

 ### CSR
 {: #x2140147}